“An outstanding advocate who is always exceedingly well prepared.”

 Successful challenge to the application of section 2(6) of the Anti-Social Behaviour Act 2003.

-Claire has been consistently recommended by the directories as a leading junior.
+Claire has been consistently recommended by the directories as a leading junior and is recommended now as a silk.
+She was shortlisted for the Clinical Negligence Silk of the Year Award at The Legal 500 UK Bar Awards 2023.
 Recommended for clinical negligence, professional discipline and regulatory including police law and inquests and inquiries, the current edition of the Legal 500 notes that “clients know she gets results.”

 Claire was The Times’ Lawyer of the Week in October 2012 following her involvement in a high profile application to the Court of Protection to withhold life-saving treatment from a patient who was severely brain damaged and in a minimally conscious state